Toronto newcomer family: RRSP, childcare, or buying sooner?

 Personalize it

-When the preset opens, pick the closest path, then adjust these first:
+When you open the scenario, pick the closest path, then adjust these first:

 - Childcare reality: adjust childcare costs and timing to match your actual fees and the month your child starts school.

-- Housing step-ups: if you expect a move (or a lease reset), model the higher rent explicitly so you can see the tradeoff against investing.
+- Housing step-ups: if you expect a move (or a lease reset), count the higher rent explicitly so you can see the tradeoff against investing.

 - Down payment timing: move the "Home down payment" and "Closing costs" dates forward/backward to match your real runway.